Hide Browser Tabs With Panic Button For Firefox Or Chrome

 Panic Button For Firefox

-Panic Button for Firefox is also highly rated (4 stars) and has over 11,000 users.
-With Panic Button, a single click of a toolbar button will quickly hide all Firefox windows – Another click on the Panic Button restores all of the tabs you hid earlier.
+This extension for Firefox is also highly rated (4 stars) and has over 11,000 users.
+A single click of a toolbar button will quickly hide all Firefox windows – another click on the Panic Button restores all of the tabs you hid earlier.

-- Configurable Panic Button action – you can choose one of the following:
+- Configurable Button action – you can choose one of the following:

 – Hide All Windows.
 Fastest – a Restore Session toolbar appears after all Firefox app windows close so that you can bring back the browser windows later